rcdelacruz/dataworks-maxcompute-practice/README.md

 ## 🏆 Project Achievements

-### Completion Status: 85% Complete ✅
+### Completion Status: 100% Core Complete ✅
 - **8/8 Core datasets** implemented with realistic data
 - **6/6 Priority SQL scripts** covering basic to advanced operations
 - **2/2 Priority UDF examples** for Java and Python
 - **1/1 Priority workflow** with complete orchestration
 - **Professional documentation** with comprehensive guides
+- **Data generation tools** for scaling test environments

 ### Ready for Production Use
-This project is now production-ready for learning, training, and development environments.
+This project is production-ready for learning, training, and development environments, providing everything needed for comprehensive DataWorks & MaxCompute education.

 ---